petertiedemann/MemTestHelper/DDR4 OC Guide.md

     4. Adjust setup times then drive strengths if unstable.
     * [My stable GDM off CR 1 settings](https://i.imgur.com/z547RLa.jpg)
     5. Oftentimes, a drive strength above 24 ohms may hurt stability.
 Furthermore, running non-zero setup times is rarely needed, however may aid in the stabilization of CR 1.

-    Intel:
-    * If below DDR4-4400, try setting CR to 1T.
-If that doesn't work, leave CR on 2T.
-    * On Asus Maximus boards enabling Trace Centering can help greatly with pushing CR 1T to higher frequencies.

 11. You can also increase DRAM voltage to drop timings even more.
 Keep in mind the [voltage scaling characteristics of your ICs](#voltage-scaling) and the [maximum recommended daily voltage](#maximum-recommended-daily-voltage).